Mona Hessing: Legacy

 After travelling and exhibiting overseas, Hessing settled in Tuross Head, NSW where she continued to exhibit locally and nationally.
 In 2003 Hessing donated her textile archive to the National Gallery of Australia.
 Her work continues to inspire fibre artists and in 2020 Hessing was the focus of Shimmering, an exhibition by a selection of artists from the Eurobodalla Fibre and Textile Artist Group (EFTAG) at the Basil Sellers Art Centre, Moruya, NSW.

+Oral History

+Hessing was interviewed in 1972 by Hazel de Berg.
+The recording can be found at the National Library of Australia.